Skip to footer content

 How to Migrate from PdfiumViewer to IronPDF in C#

-Migrating from PdfiumViewer to IronPDF moves your .NET PDF workflow from a Windows Forms viewing-only library with native binary dependencies to a comprehensive PDF solution that handles creation, manipulation, text extraction, and rendering across all .NET application types.
-This guide provides a complete, step-by-step migration path that eliminates platform restrictions while adding capabilities that PdfiumViewer cannot provide.
+Migrating from PdfiumViewer to IronPDF moves your .NET PDF workflow from a Windows Forms viewer/renderer wrapper around Google's PDFium — with native binary dependencies and only page-level text extraction — to a comprehensive PDF solution that handles creation, manipulation, full text extraction, and rendering across all .NET application types.
+This guide provides a complete, step-by-step migration path that eliminates platform restrictions while adding capabilities that PdfiumViewer was never designed to provide.

 Why Migrate from PdfiumViewer to IronPDF